xiaoyaozhuzi/ngraph/CONTRIB.md

 All C/C++ source code in the repository, including the test code, must adhere to the source-code formatting and style guidelines described here.
 The coding style described here applies to the nGraph repository.
-Related repositories may make adjustements to better match the coding styles of libraries they are using.
+Related repositories may make adjustments to better match the coding styles of libraries they are using.

 ### Adding ops to nGraph Core